Peter T. Fay: Federal judicial service

 Fay was nominated by Richard Nixon to the United States District Court for the Southern District of Florida on October 7, 1970, to a new seat created by 84 Stat.
 294. He was confirmed by the United States Senate on October 13, 1970, and received his commission three days later.
 Fay delivered an address to the Conference of Chief Justices in August 1973.
 He discussed state–federal issues, specifically the proposal of having state and federal judges sitting together on a case in order to save time and judicial resources.
 Fay's service terminated on October 8, 1976, due to elevation to the Fifth Circuit.

 Fay was nominated by Gerald Ford to the United States Court of Appeals for the Fifth Circuit on June 11, 1976, to the seat vacated by Judge David W. Dyer.
 He was confirmed by the Senate on September 17, 1976, and received his commission four days later.
 Fay was reassigned to the United States Court of Appeals for the Eleventh Circuit, to a new seat authorized by 94 Stat.
 1994, on October 1, 1981, by operation of law.
 He assumed senior status on January 19, 1994.

 Paul Huck, a fellow judge, recounted how Fay employed "generous wording" in his opinions.
 This was the case even when he overturned the ruling of a judge from a lower court.
 Fay also had the "unique ability" of making lawyers content with his judgments, even if they were on the losing side.

-The New York Times reported in February 2015, that potential Republican Party 2016 presidential candidate Jeb Bush lobbied his father, George H. W. Bush, to appoint Fay to the Supreme Court of the United States.
+The New York Times reported in February 2015 that potential Republican Party 2016 presidential candidate Jeb Bush lobbied his father, George H. W. Bush, to appoint Fay to the Supreme Court of the United States.
 The younger Bush did this in a letter sent on August 7, 1989.

 Later life

-Even after becoming a senior, Fay expressed his intention not to retire.
+Even after becoming a senior judge, Fay expressed his intention not to retire.
 St. Thomas University School of Law announced in February 2019 that the school was to be renamed in his honor.
 Several months before his death, he became only the 26th federal judge to serve fifty years in that capacity.
 The Eleventh Circuit wrote a feature covering Fay in celebration of the milestone.
 It stated, "Few judges have served our country for so long and in such an honorable and distinguished manner.
 Judge Fay continues to perform substantial work for the Court of Appeals and the citizens of the Eleventh Circuit."